Planning Your Next Foodie Vacation

 Exploring the range of national cuisine offers a unique way to get to know individual states.
 From packing up for a cross-country road trip to hopping a short-haul flight for a long weekend escape, there is plenty to explore stateside.

 Texas: For the savory fan, a tour of Texas BBQ is sure to spark inner joy.
 Using Austin as a launch pad, Travel+Leisure plots three days’ worth of the best spots to enjoy authentic BBQ.
-Reasonably priced and rich in taste, the Texas BBQ experience is a must for any meat lover.
+Reasonably priced and rich in taste, the Texas BBQ experience is a must for any meat lover when it comes to food travel.

 California: Driving the Pacific Coast Highway is a dream excursion unto itself.
 But checking out spots along the way is utterly exciting for the foodie.
 Try a classic American Breakfast at Circa ‘62 or a sweet treat at Franny’s Cup and Saucer.
 Many spots along this scenic drive are full of rich history, so take your time and enjoy the stories of locales like Deetjen’s Big Sur Inn.